slicetext/slicetext_lang/README.md

 ## Features
-Right now, the language lexes symbols, strings, operators, and numeric literals but only supports basic calculator-esque features such as performing arithmatic with PEMDAS.
+Right now, the language lexes symbols, strings, operators, and numeric literals but only supports basic calculator-esque features such as performing arithmatic with PEMDAS, as well as variable assignment.

 Operator | Function
 |:-:|---|